In this tile, we’ll explore the relationship between learning and memory and introduce you to memory systems, processes, and pathways.

 There are 3 main processes that characterize how memory works: encoding, storage and retrieval.

 Let’s imagine learning is like putting things inside of your backpack.
 Encoding is when you first put something into your backpack, storage is whether or not it stays in the backpack while you walk and retrieval is your ability to quickly find what you’re looking for.

 Unfortunately, unlike a backpack, our memory only holds onto about 5% of the things we put in it, that is – unless we routinely reach out to look for them.
 That’s why all 3 memory processes are so important.

-The second stage of memory is consolidation.
+The second stage of memory is storage, which is how items are consolidated into long-term memory.
 After being placed in our short-term memory, the things we understand from the world around us are then grouped together and reorganized so we can remember them.
 For example, if you see a cute cat, the memory trace of it might be stored alongside other cute cats.

 Storage in Memory

 Currently, the scientific literature classifies memory into 4 main types: sensory, working, short-term, and long-term memory.
 The information we take in from our environment via our senses is stored by our sensory memory.
-Working memory then processes this information, moving it into our converting it into short or long-term memory.
+Working memory then processes this information, converting it into short or long-term memory.

 Short-term memory, as the name implies, is information quickly processed.
 Short-term memories typically last for 15 to 30 seconds.
 Ever wondered why you lost your train of thought in the middle of a conversation while thinking about something else?
 Well, it’s because most adults have the capacity to store only 5 to 9 items in our short-term memory.